influxdata/docs-v2/content/shared/v3-enterprise-get-started/_index.md

 ##### Test a plugin on the server

-Use InfluxDB 3 to safely test a plugin before you load it, without touching written data.
+Test your InfluxDB 3 plugin safely without affecting written data.
 During a plugin test:

 - A query executed by the plugin queries against the server you send the request to.
 - Writes aren't sent to the server but are returned to you.